apache/nifi/nifi-external/nifi-kafka-connect/README.md

 sent to S3 or to HDFS, those services will perform much better if the data is first batched, or merged, together.
 The MergeContent and MergeRecord processors are extremely popular in NiFi for this reason.
 They allow many small FlowFiles to be merged together into one larger FlowFile.

-With traditional NiFi, we can simply set a minimum and maximum size for the merged data along with a timeout.
+With the standard NiFi engine, we can simply set a minimum and maximum size for the merged data along with a timeout.
 However, with Stateless NiFi and Kafka Connect, this may not work as well, because only a limited number of FlowFiles will be made available to the Processor.
 We can still use these Processor in order to merge the data together, but with a bit of a limitation.